 Juliet received her bachelor’s degree in public policy, planning, and management from the University of Oregon and a master’s degree in public health from the University of Arizona.

-Jacey Cooper has served as Medicaid Director and Chief Deputy Director for Health Care Programs at the Department of Health Care Services (DHCS) in California since January 2020.
+Jacey Cooper served as Medicaid Director and Chief Deputy Director for Health Care Programs at the Department of Health Care Services (DHCS) in California from January 2020 to November 2023.
 Prior to this role, Jacey was Vice President of Administrative Services at Kern Medical Center and a health care consultant with more than 15 years’ experience in policy, operations, integrated care, managed care, and quality monitoring.

 Jacey received a bachelor’s degree in political science from the University of Southern California.

-Dawn Stehle, DrPH, has served as Deputy Director for Health and Medicaid Director at the Arkansas Department of Human Services (DHS) since September 2021.
+Dawn Stehle, DrPH, served as Deputy Director for Health and Medicaid Director at the Arkansas Department of Human Services (DHS) from 2016-2022.
 Prior to this role, Dawn served in several other positions during her tenure at DHS, such as Policy Analyst, Senior Policy Analyst, and Director of Policy and Planning.

 Dawn earned a bachelor’s degree in biology and social work, a master’s degree in public service, and a doctorate in public health.